 See whether these things work or not

 If you follow the above steps thoroughly, see whether they work or not.
 If they work, well.
-If they don’t you need to find something that will actually work.
+However, f they don’t, you need to find something that will work.
 If the solutions you found are not working, that means there’s no way your difficult boss at work would change his behaviors.
-He will always find faults in you and he will always demean you.
+He will always find faults in you, and he will always demean you.
 If these things keep happening, don’t just act timid.
-The first step here is to be upfront and wait out for your difficult boss to change.
-Say to him –
+The first step here is to be upfront and wait for your difficult boss to change.
+Say to him:

-I have been seeing that you’re constantly finding faults with me and blaming me for every small, tiny thing.
-I’ve done everything that can be possibly done to reduce the miscommunication and to perform as a team.
+I have seen that you’re constantly finding faults with me and blaming me for every small, tiny thing.
+I’ve done everything that can possibly be done to reduce the miscommunication and to perform as a team.
 But I didn’t receive any co-operation from your side.
-I am not really comfortable and it constantly affects my productivity.
-I hope you understand my situation and would take steps to allow me to perform at my best.
+I am not really comfortable, and it constantly affects my productivity.
+I hope you understand my situation and will take steps to allow me to perform at my best.

 If your difficult boss can see the red flag, he will take measures to change.
-Give him few weeks to course correct.
-Everyone needs to the time change their behaviors.
+Give him a few weeks to course correct.
+Everyone needs the time to change their behaviors.
 Give him some time to adjust his sail.
-If he is intelligent, he will understand that it’s a warning and he shouldn’t take it lightly.
+If he is intelligent, he will understand that it’s a warning and shouldn’t take it lightly.
 If he doesn’t change, don’t act immediately.
 Take your notebook and write down a plan for a new job.
 Take your time and prepare yourself.
 Start giving interviews and find a better opportunity.
-Remember, you’re not yet quitting, you’re just keeping your options open.
-Once you get a few options for you to leave the company, send this to your difficult boss.
+Remember, you’re not yet quitting; you’re just keeping your options open.
+Once you have a few options to leave the company, send this to your difficult boss.

 I’ve tried communicating my displeasure around your behaviors with me.
 But to my utter regret, you didn’t notice or pay heed to my request.
 Thus, I need to take action.
-I am forwarding the email loop to the Head HR and let him do the needful.
+I am forwarding the email loop to the Head of HR and letting him do the needful.

-This is the second email which should terrorize your difficult boss.
-He knows what he has done and now it’s time to pay him back.
-You can’t do it in a way that’s unprofessional.
+This is the second email that should terrorize your difficult boss.
+He knows what he has done, and now it’s time to pay him back.
+You can’t do it in an unprofessional way.
 Thus you need to take this course and maintain email documentation.
 In the meantime, keep all the records (of the behavior of your difficult boss) handy.

-In most of the cases, there would be no action taken on your difficult boss.
+In most of cases, there would be no action taken against your difficult boss.
 Why?
 Because quite often management thinks that your difficult boss is more valuable than you.
-It can be true because in the practical sense, all management cares about is the higher ROI, not what an employee feels because of inhuman behaviors of a difficult boss.
+It can be true because, in the practical sense, all management cares about is the higher ROI, not what an employee feels because of the inhuman behaviors of a difficult boss.
 In that case, you have the last option open.
 But before that, you need to do something meaningful.

 Talk to management

-If you find that there’s no action taken by the management or the Head HR, go to her and talk to her directly.
-Tell about you and how you have improved.
+If you find no action taken by the management or the Head of HR, go to her and talk to her directly.
+Tell about yourself and how you have improved.
 If you need to prepare a formal report to convince her, do so.
 Pay heed to what she is saying.
-Whether she is empathizing with you or not you will understand.
-If she understands your concern and take your request to change your shift, or offer you options to choose bosses under which you can work, that are excellent.
+Whether she is empathizing with you or not, you will understand.
+If she understands your concern and takes your request to change your shift or offer you options to choose bosses under which you can work, that are excellent.
 But if not, you have the last option left.

 You’ve tried everything.
 You’ve understood concerns about your difficult boss at work.
-You empathized with him.
-You gave him benefit of doubt.
-You understood his triggers.
-You worked on the solutions.
-You even tried working on his weaknesses so that they don’t affect you.
+You empathized with him and gave him the benefit of the doubt.
+You understood his triggers and worked on the solutions.
+Furthermore, you even tried working on his weaknesses so they don’t affect you.
 You even talked to him and even with the management, but nothing worked out on your behalf.
 Now, there’s only one option left.
 Yes, quit.

-Simply give your resignation right away and mention that the reason of leaving is not your inability to deal with it, but a difficult boss at work who never wants to change and a management which doesn’t value their employees.
-Make sure all your dues are properly paid up and you don’t have any concern about your future prospect.
+Simply give your resignation right away and mention that the reason for leaving is not your inability to deal with it, but a difficult boss at work who never wants to change and management, which doesn’t value their employees.
+Make sure all your dues are properly paid up, and you don’t have any concerns about your future prospect.
 Do it tactically and according to your situation.
 But don’t be timid.
 Be upfront and leave the organization by holding your head high.

-In most of the cases, the steps that we have put together will help you, difficult bosses.
+In most of cases, the steps that we have put together will help you, difficult bosses.
 And mostly you don’t need to go for any extreme situation.
-But you have tried to cover you from all aspect.
-Yes, there’s no one-size-fits-all solution to everything, but if you read this article and follow the steps, you would see that most of your issues will be resolved.
+But you have tried to cover yourself from all aspects.
+Yes, there’s no one-size-fits-all solution to everything, but if you read this article and follow the steps, you will see that most of your issues will be resolved.

 Many companies don’t understand that the only ROI is not a good indicator of organizational success.
-A company which values human resources as humans sustain longer than a company which thinks only about profit maximization.
+A company that values human resources as humans sustains longer than a company that thinks only about profit maximization.
 Yes, profits are one of the best indicators of success.
-But a recent study shows that if a company doesn’t value their new employees and only values the employees who work at the top, then it would be difficult to sustain.
+But a recent study shows that if a company doesn’t value its new employees and only values the employees who work at the top, then it would be difficult to sustain.

-Imagine a company which doesn’t value its bottom line and gives value only to the strategic partners, how the company will run?
-Moreover, if the bottom line is not valued, the attrition rate will get higher and higher and one day there will only be management and the strategic managers left in the organization.
-If the organization builds a culture which allows human beings to thrive and grow instead of getting contracted, the chances of success will drastically increase.
+Imagine a company that doesn’t value its bottom line and gives value only to its strategic partners; how the company will run?
+Moreover, suppose the bottom line is not valued.
+In that case, the attrition rate will get higher and higher, and one day, there will only be management and strategic managers left in the organization.
+If the organization builds a culture that allows human beings to thrive and grow instead of getting contracted, the chances of success will drastically increase.
 Handling a most difficult boss is part of a big issue.
 If the big issue gets resolved, there will be no difficulty with the bosses.
 But still, if the most difficult boss has to remain difficult, he has to find a new place to build his nest.